 headspace Syndal is a free or low cost service where young people aged 12-25 can access qualified mental health professionals, GPs, drug and alcohol counsellors and vocational service providers.

-You can self-refer, however, a mental health care plan is required to see our mental health professionals.
-We have other workers and programs you can access without a mental health care plan.
+You can self-refer, however, a mental health treatment plan is required to see our mental health professionals.
+We have other workers and programs you can access without a mental health treatment plan.

-headspace Syndal is conveniently located near Syndal station.
+headspace Syndal is conveniently located near Syndal train station.

 - Monday: 8:30am - 5:00pm

 - Tuesday: 8:30am - 5:00pm